danylaws/danylaws/README.md

+#Heading  Hello👋

-- 👋 Hello, my name is Daniel LAWSON
+my name is Daniel LAWSON
 - 👀 I’m interested in C# .NET on AWS
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...